coyled/hdfshealth/README.md

 Requirements
 ------------

+* Ruby
-* Ruby 2.2.2
+  * tested with MRI 2.2.2 and 2.3.1
-  * may work with other versions but this was the only one tested
+  * may work with other versions but these are the only ones tested
 * the Bundler gem (`gem install bundler`)
 * Hadoop
   * tested with Cloudera's CDH5.5.1